civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           army has units, the army is partially moved into the transporter.
 Fixed:    The chat window command /attach p now turns as it should be the
           player p into an AI.
 This allows watching the AI while it is playing.
-Fixed:    The initial city interface is no more shown if the visible palyer
+Fixed:    The initial city interface is no more shown if the visible player
           is an AI.
 Fixed:    Autosaves are now done even if the visible player is an AI.
 Fixed:    The game can now be saved even if the visible player is an AI.